TheOdinProject/curriculum/rails_programming/chat_project/editing_rooms.md

 </div>
 ```

+You will also need to add this code in the show.html.erb view in the same place.

 The span class of "icon" is unsurprisingly another Bulma style.

 Be careful when writing link_to.
 It might be tempting to wrap the argument to link_to in parentheses such as `link_to(edit_room_path(room)) do` which would work but if you are adding any additional arguments to the list such as a class you need to ensure you wrap it inside in the closing parenthesis otherwise it isn't included as part of the argument list and you'll likely end up with a syntax error.